knative/eventing/docs/source/receive-adapter.md

 `adapter.Main` is responsible for:

-- parsing the command flags and initializing the environment configuration returned by `youradapter.NewEnvConfig`,
+- parsing the command flags and initializing the environment configuration returned by `youradapter.NewEnvConfig`
-- setting up the logger,
+- setting up the logger
-- setting up the profiler server (when enabled),
+- setting up the profiler server (when enabled)
-- setting up the metrics server,
+- setting up the metrics server
-- setting up tracing,
+- setting up tracing
-- setting up a ConfigMap watcher (when enabled),
+- setting up a ConfigMap watcher (when enabled)
-- setting up a CloudEvent client, targeting a single sink, for single resource adapter, or otherwise targeting no sink,
+- setting up a CloudEvent client, targeting a single sink, for single resource adapter, or otherwise targeting no sink
-- and finally running *your adapter* in leader election mode (when enabled) for being highly-available and scalable.
+- running *your adapter* in leader election mode (when enabled) for being highly-available and scalable

 ## Push vs pull models